 The Brazil nuts are taken to a rotary dryer, which can rotate for up to 24 hours.
 This process enables the drying and removal of dirt still present in the product.

 After drying, the chestnut goes through a new selection for the withdrawal of those that are cracked or out of the quality standards.

 Batching identifies all those involved in the production, from the the collectors to the final product, to ensure the identification of any problem in the production chain.

 In order to make it possible to remove its shell, it is necessary to carry out the process of cooking the brazil nut, in this way the almond is released from the shell and facilitate in the step of breaking the shell.

-The smashing can be done mechanically, but it is also made with automatic equipment to peel off the brazil nuts and preserve almonds.
+The cracking can be done mechanically, but it is also made with automatic equipment to peel off the brazil nuts shell and preserve the kernel.

 In the selection, they are separated according to size and shape (whole or broken), within the standards required by the Ministry of Agriculture, Livestock and Supply (MAPA).

 Here, the brazil nuts stay for about 16 hours in the oven to remove the moisture and become crunchy and are ready for consumption.

 To keep product’s nutritional properties and freshness, he is vacuum packed in the standard 20 kg.